jackieliang5985/207-PROJECT/README.md

 * Presenter: Displays text nodes at specified positions on the board.

 **Adding Elements Within Mind Map:**
-* User Story: John uploads an image as a draggable node on the board.
+* User Story: John uploads an commonImage as a draggable node on the board.
 * Assigned to: Sudharshan
-* Use Case: The user selects an image from their device, which appears as a draggable node on the board, allowing the inclusion of visual references in the mind map.
+* Use Case: The user selects an commonImage from their device, which appears as a draggable node on the board, allowing the inclusion of visual references in the mind map.

-* Interactor: Manages file selection and image upload.
+* Interactor: Manages file selection and commonImage upload.
-* Controller: Adds the image node to the board.
+* Controller: Adds the commonImage node to the board.
-* Presenter: Displays the image at a chosen location.
+* Presenter: Displays the commonImage at a chosen location.

 **Connecting Nodes with Lines:**
 * User Story: John wants to have a connected text node that connects to node that already exists in the mind map